Awatanka/natalia-sokolova-bandsite/README.md

 <video src="https://user-images.githubusercontent.com/97055104/214915915-d9b24447-be22-4852-90b7-ff67b2022bc2.mp4" style="width: 50"> </video>

-<p> I created the list of ITEMS using JavaScript DOM manipulation and flexbox layout.
-An array in JavaScript with all of concerts data rendered the concerts HTML dynamically using the array data.
-All dynamic HTML was added to DOM via DOM Methods for individual elements.
-Utilize my knowledge of JavaScript DOM Manipulation, I built in functions to create all the content between the hero image and the footer, as well as create own functions.</p>
+<p> I created a list of ITEMS using JavaScript DOM manipulation and the flexbox layout.
+An array in JavaScript with all concert data rendered the concerts HTML dynamically using the array data.
+The dynamic HTML was added to the DOM via DOM methods for individual elements.
+Using my knowledge of JavaScript DOM manipulation, I built functions to create section with content between the hero image and the footer.</p>
-What was challenging 📍
+Challenges: 📍
 <br/>
-<p> The individual rows of the Shows table had to have different styling depending on the state of the table row.
-So, I had to utilize my knowledge of both JavaScript and Sass to accomplish this.</p>
+<p>  The individual rows of the shows table had to have different styling based on the state of the table row.
+I used my knowledge of both JavaScript and Sass to resolve this.</p>

-How I added Comment Like Functionality 🖤
+Comment Like Functionality 🖤
 <p> The provided API had a PUT endpoint that I used to like comments.
-I added ❤️ like button to each comment.
-When clicked, this button triggers a function that likes the comment both from the API and also from the DOM.</p>
+I added a ❤️ like button to each comment.
+When clicked, the button triggers a function to like the comment both from the API and DOM. </p>

 How I added Comment Delete Functionality ❌

 <p> The provided API had a DELETE endpoint that I used to delete comments.
 I added a delete button to each comment.
-When clicked, this button triggers a function that deletes the comment both from the API and also from the DOM.
-Information about the comment delete endpoint can be found in the API documentation.</p>
+When clicked, the button triggers a function to delete the comment both from the API and DOM. </p>

-How I created Comments Section 💬
+Comments Section 💬

-<p> I added button that allows a user to add a new comment.
-The user can add their name and a comment.
-The comments can be added such that the newest comments are at the top.
-3 Default comments displayed when the page first loads.</p>
+<p>  I added a button that allows a user to add a new comment with their name and comment.
+The comments are displayed with the newest comments at the top and three default comments are displayed when the page first loads. </p>